Topics included in this article:

 Exposure Level

-Exposure is the amount of light which reaches the camera sensor.
+Exposure is the amount of light that reaches the camera sensor.
 Adjusting the exposure level can brighten or darken an image.
-Below is a GIF of changing the level from low to high:
+Below is a GIF of changing the level from low to high.

 Exposure Metering